pseudonym42/Chess-Engine/README.md

 # How to use the tool?

-The tool is written to confirm with the UCI protocol.
-See https://www.shredderchess.com/chess-features/uci-universal-chess-interface.html for more information
+The tool is written to conform with the UCI and Winboard protocols.
+It can also be used to play against PC via console.

 Popular commands: